FerrisArgyl3/TableExperiment/README.md

 and I'm happy :)

 ps

-the program only works for up to 12 random variable its probably because I should have used a bigger int or whatever the fuck that means
+the program only works for up to 12 random variables its probably because I should have used a bigger int or whatever the fuck that means